 I’ll walk through some basic anatomy (nerd alert) in lay terms just for a better understanding, then talk about some ways to look at whats causing a problem, and then offer some tips on how to increase flexibility/range for athletes.
 There are actually a few contributing hip flexor muscles, but I’ll focus on the two major ones.
 I know for some people reading anatomy is about as exciting as watching grass grow, but understanding which muscle goes where is an important concept for the rest of this little excerpt.

 The two major hip flexor muscles are responsible for bringing your leg up to the marching position, and are known to the medical world as the iliopsoas and rectus femoris muscle.
-There are other surrounding hip muscles and connective tissues that can also play a role, but this post will focus on the two mentioned in order to not get too complex.
+There are other surrounding hip muscles and connective tissues that can also play a role, but this post will focus on the two muscular components I mentioned in order to not get too complex.

 - The first, the iliposas, is comprised of two smaller muscles (psoas major and iliacus) that start from the lower back/inner pelvic area.
 They combine together and travel across the front of hip joint, then attatch as one unit to the upper part of the big leg bone known as the femur.
 This hip flexor only crosses the hip-joint, so it is considered a 1 joint hip flexor

 - The second, rectus femoris, flexes the hip but is also one of the quadricep muscles responsible for kicking the knee straight.
 It starts from the front portion of the pelvis bone, goes across the front of the hip joint next to the iliopsoas, travels all the way down the front of the thigh, then joins with the other quad muscles to attatches below the kneecap on the lower leg bone (tibia).
 As described, this muscle crosses over both the hip AND the knee joint, so it is considered to be a 2 joint hip flexor